jbittel/django-mama-cas/docs/installation.rst

 The primary prerequisite of MamaCAS is `Django`_ itself.
 MamaCAS supports the last two major release versions of Django and the current LTS release, generally following Django's `support policy`_.
-Other versions of Django may work, but are not tested or supported.
+Other versions of Django may work, but are not officially tested or supported.
 See the `Django downloads`_ page for information on downloading and installing Django.

 If you're installing MamaCAS manually, such as from the `GitHub`_ repository, you'll need to install the `Requests`_ and `defusedxml`_ libraries.
-Optionally, the `gevent`_ module may be installed to enable asynchronous single sign-out requests.
+The optional `gevent`_ module may also be installed to enable asynchronous single sign-out requests.

 Installing